MicrosoftDocs/azure-dev-docs/articles/java/ee/websphere-family.md

 The IBM WebSphere product portfolio is a set of industry-leading runtimes powering some of the most mission critical enterprise applications across geographies and environments.
 The WebSphere portfolio includes WebSphere (Traditional) Application Server, WebSphere Liberty, and Open Liberty.

 WebSphere products are key components in enabling enterprise Java workloads on Azure.
 The offers aim to cover a range of use cases from mission critical existing traditional workloads to cloud-native applications.
 The offers target Open Liberty on Azure Red Hat OpenShift (ARO), WebSphere Liberty on ARO, WebSphere Application Server on Virtual Machines, Open Liberty on the Azure Kubernetes Service (AKS), and WebSphere Liberty on AKS.
-All offers enable further customization of deployments such as integration with databases (Db2, Azure SQL, Azure PostgreSQL, Azure MySQL), Azure App Gateway, Azure Active Directory, and ELK.
+All offers allow complete flexibility to customize your deployments such as integration with databases (Db2, Azure SQL, Azure PostgreSQL, Azure MySQL), Azure App Gateway, Azure Active Directory, and ELK.

 The currently available offers are linked at the bottom of this page.